sd-james/raillab/content/authors/steven-james/_index.md

 ---

-I am a lecturer at the University of the Witwatersrand in Johannesburg, South Africa, where I've spent my entire academic career.
+I am a senior lecturer at the University of the Witwatersrand in Johannesburg, South Africa, where I've spent my entire academic career.

 My interest in AI stems from writing my own chess engine - it should therefore come as no surprise that I am very interested in games, be they board, video or logic.